Seven tips to improve your credit score

 The lender uses all of the data on your credit report to determine whether they are willing to give you a loan.
 The data helps them to assess the level of risk in loaning money.
 If your score is low, you may be refused the credit application.
 You may still be able to get a loan, but it will be at a higher rate of interest to protect the lender.

-FriendsCapital has partnered up with checkmyfile – the UK’s only multi-agency credit report – check your credit report.
+FriendsCapital has partnered up with UK Credit Ratings, check your credit report here.

 7 tips to improve your credit score